-1. Discusses with student the goals set for this preceptorship and the anticipated schedule in safety, and location of evacuation procedures. .
+1. Discusses with student the goals set for this preceptorship and the anticipated schedule in

 2. Agrees to have a nurse educator faculty member visit the practice site to evaluate student performance while practicing educational activities and to discuss candidly with that faculty member the quality of student performance.